jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Kong-API-Security-Perspectives-2025.md

 ADOPTING ZERO-TRUST ARCHITECTURE (35%)
 NOT TAKING ANY SPECIFIC STEPS (6%)
 What measures are you taking to secure APIs against AI-enhanced threats?
-![Chart showing the measures organizations are taking to secure APIs against AI-enhanced threats] INCREASED MONITORING AND
+![List of measures organizations are taking to secure APIs against AI-enhanced threats.
+Increased monitoring and traffic analysis are the most common, followed by educating staff]
+INCREASED MONITORING AND
 TRAFFIC ANALYSIS (66%)
 EDUCATING STAFF (60%)